developeroka/OOPY/README.md

-# Software engineering fundamentals in python
+# Software Engineering Fundamentals in Python

 ## About

-we are working on sofware engineering fundamentals in python by using the implementations as reference and applied theory such as:
+We are working on Software Engineering Fundamentals in Python by using the implementations as reference and applied theory such as:

 - [ ] Algorithms